Hotels, Hotels - Design, New York

 Room features include a large LCD TV with premium cable and in-room movie library, iPod dock, a minibar filled with Dean & Deluca snacks and plenty of storage space.
 The plush lounge area is separated by a beaded metal curtain and has a sectional sofa and a coffee table with a stack of fashion magazines.

-The king-size bed was incredibly comfortable and luxurious, covered in soft Sferra linen, which is a signature at all Thompson hotels.
+The king-size bed was incredibly comfortable and luxurious, covered in soft Sferra linen, which is a signature at all SIXTY hotels.
 Above is a stunning illuminated light box headboard by American photographer and artist Lee Friedlander that brings character to the room.

 During the day, the room benefits from lots of natural light streaming in and at night it becomes more seductive, with mood lighting and the sultry glow from the city outside.
 A few nice touch were the bonsai tree by the entrance of the room and the Belgian chocolates on the desk at turndown.